 To view the Definitive Maps & Statement please contact the Pubic Rights of Way Officer to make an appointment.
 Alternatively you can view a digitised version of the Definitive Map online.

-For questions and enquiries about the Definitive Map and Statement, or searches and claims for amendments and additions, please contact us.
+For general enquiries about the Definitive Map and Statement, or searches and claims for amendments and additions, please contact us.

-If you find a problem on any public right of way in Tameside, please let us know by contacting us.
+If you find a problem on any public right of way in Tameside, please report it.
 To ensure prompt action it would help if you could advise us of the path number or where the route starts and finishes (to the nearest road), with a clear description of the problem.